Sarajevo1914/Firefox-conf/README.md

 ## Firefox UI Fix little install guide
 To install the UI fix, you first find your Firefox profile

-1. In Firefox go to `about:support`
-2. In the `Profile Directory` section display the path to your profile
-3. Go to directory
+1. Go to profile root directory (access from `about:support` -> `Profile Directory`)

-Once inside your profile directory, clone the repository using the branch you like (Lepton, Photon or Proton)
+Once inside your profile directory, clone the repository using the branch you like (Lepton, Photon or Proton).
+In my case Photon-style

 ```sh
 # Original Lepton